Adamo Demolition: History

-They have demolished many well-known, major structures such as: Georgia Dome, Park Avenue Hotel, Pontiac Silverdome, Northville Psychiatric Hospital, and the Riverwalk Hotel.
-They have also controversially demolished many buildings considered historically significant such as the Lafayette Building and Madison-Lenox Hotel.
+Adamo Demolition Company has demolished many well-known, major structures such as: Georgia Dome, Park Avenue Hotel, Pontiac Silverdome, Northville Psychiatric Hospital, and the Riverwalk Hotel.They have also demolished many buildings considered historically significant such as the Lafayette Building and Madison-Lenox Hotel.
 In 1978, the company won a case in the United States Supreme Court that led to reformed NESHAP regulations.